 The festival of Janmashtami is just around the corner and preparations are at full swing to mark the birth anniversary of Lord Krishna- the eighth avatar of Lord Vishnu.
-This year, Kirshna Janmashtami falls on August 11th (Tuesday); however, some would also be celebrating it on 12th August.
+This year, Kirshna Janmashtami falls on August 30th.
 Hindus around the world celebrate this day in their own unique ways, with offering sattvic bhog being a common ritual among all.
 Krishna devotees prepare a wide variety of delectable offerings for their beloved God, which includes different kind of mithais, khichdi, poori, sabzi and many more.

 If you are planning to prepare some sweet delicacies for Krishna ji, we have this special recipe for you.
 It's the famous parwal ki mithai from Bihar!
 This sweet-treat, made with pointed gourd, not only changes your perception about the vegetable, but also makes you fall in love with it.